scoconno/scoconno.github.io/Time/project/question.md

 1. State a manageable research question about time.
 You must use an interrogative.
 There should be a question mark.
 2. Write a 150--250 words to provide background to your question.
-1. Write the references for 3 peer reviewed sources that deals with your topic.
+3. Write the references for 3 peer reviewed sources that deals with your topic.

+**NB: If I do not approve your proposal, you will need to revise it before moving on to further parts of the capstone.**

 ## Further Information